 1. Pretend you are stupid.

 Understand the cause.
-You might think your problem is that you need a good credit score range but the real problem is you spend too much.
+You might think your problem is that you need to improve you credit score but the real problem is you spend too much.
 On the other hand, let’s say your income is low because you didn’t finish college.
 You might think you spend too much, but that could also be wrong.
 You might be the Queen of Frugality.
-Maybe all you need is to focus on finding a good job that doesn’t require a college degree.
+Maybe all you need is to focus on finding a better job or even a nice paying side gig.

 Before you do anything, you have to be clear on what got you into the mess you’re in.